7 Best PLM Software for Fashion Teams for 2026

 Dedicated Support Without the Extra Fees

-Every Onbrand customer gets a dedicated account rep without hidden support charges.
+Every Onbrand PLM customer gets a dedicated account rep and strong vendor support without hidden charges.

-Unlike legacy PLM platforms that rely on billable hours and professional services to make changes, Onbrand’s support is part of the package.
+Unlike legacy PLM platforms that rely on billable hours and professional services to make changes, Onbrand PLM’s support is part of the package.
 Updates are automatic, help is human, and the system just works.

 Configurable to Your Brand’s Process